 - Design & Construction

 - Operations & Maintenance

 - Watershed Analytics

-The Planning Division develops watershed specific Master Drainage Plans and prepares flood hazard reports for proposed land developments throughout the District.
-The Design & Construction Division develops and prepares project specific hydrologic, hydraulic, and structural designs for a variety of drainage facilities, including underground storm drains, detention basins, dams, levees, and open channels with costs ranging from as little as $10,000 to more than $12,000,000.
-The Regulatory Division is charged with the management and modification of Federally mapped flood plains, and obtains the myriad of local, State, and Federal environmental permits for all District maintenance and construction activities.
-The Watershed Protection Division assumes the lead role in coordinating and implementing the District, Cities, and the County of Riverside National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) permit compliance programs.
-These four Divisions are supported at every juncture by the other four Divisions which provide such services as photogrammetry and mapping, surveying, accounting, human resources, information technology support, and administrative functions.
+The Planning Division develops watershed specific Master Drainage Plans, manages and modifies mapped floodplains and partners with other agencies and developers to design and construct drainage facilities.
+Developer Services includes Development Review, Plan Check and Contract Services which review and coordinate with proposed land developments throughout our District.
+The Design & Construction Division develops and prepares project specific hydrologic, hydraulic and structural designs for a variety of drainage facilities, including underground storm drains, detention basins, dams, levees and open channels with costs ranging from as little as $10,000 to more than $12,000,000.
+The Emergency Management and Government Affairs Division oversees large federal infrastructure projects and administers grants.
+The Regulatory Division obtains the myriad of local, State and Federal environmental permits for all District maintenance and construction activities.
+The Watershed Protection Division assumes the lead role in coordinating and implementing the District’s, Cities and the County of Riverside National Pollution Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) permit compliance programs.
+These six Divisions are supported at every juncture by the other four Division which provide such services as photogrammetry and mapping, surveying, accounting, human resources, information technology support and administrative functions.